 The statement of net position and statement of activities provide information about the activities of the whole District, presenting both an aggregate view of the District's finances and a longer-term view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the District's most significant funds with all other nonmajor funds presented in total in one column.
-In the case of the District, the general fund is by far the most significant fund and the only governmental fund reported as a major fund.
+In the case of the District, the general fund and capital projects fund are by far the most significant funds and the only governmental funds reported as major funds.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)